mlavigne1964/xaml-docs/controls/radtreeview/features/treeview-item/treeviewitem-bring-into-view-support.md

 #### __Figure 1: The tree view after being populated with business objects__
 ![](images/RadTreeView_TreeViewBringIntoViewSupport_010.png)

-If you want to programmatically scroll to the "Item 20" (thus bringing this item into view), you could try the following scenario:
+If you want to programmatically scroll to "Item 20" (thus bringing this item into view), you could try the following scenario:

 #### __[C#] Example 3: Bring RadTreeViewItem into the view by its index__
 {{region radtreeview-features-treeviewitem-bring-into-view-support_3}}